PubInv/general-purpose-alarm-device/README.md

 # The Arduino Platform Is Sufficient

-The on-board functionality of this device should not exceed the power of the simplest, slowest micropocessors in the Arduino family.
+The on-board functionality of this device should not exceed the power of the simplest, slowest microprocessors in the Arduino family.
 It therefore seems reasonable to confine our efforts to the most "plain vanilla" solutions possible, which at present means the Arduino platform.